voxel51/fiftyone/docs/source/user_guide/annotation.rst

 methods like
 :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`
 whenever the corresponding backend is in use.
-For example, you can configure the URL, username, and password of your CVAT server as follows:
+For example, you can configure the URL, username, email, and password of your CVAT server as follows:

 .. code-block:: shell

     export FIFTYONE_CVAT_URL=http://localhost:8080
     export FIFTYONE_CVAT_USERNAME=...
+    export FIFTYONE_CVAT_EMAIL=...
     export FIFTYONE_CVAT_PASSWORD=...

 The `FIFTYONE_ANNOTATION_BACKENDS` environment variable can be set to a